 The Event Stream section below holds the entire event history of a user and will show all of the events for a given day.
 You can easily adjust the day with the date picker using the calendar icon in the top right-hand corner.
 Above the date picker is the "Live event updates" toggle which will activate a live stream of all the events coming into Amplitude right now.

-The Event Stream is grouped by session with the most recent activity at the top of the list.
+The Event Stream is grouped by session and ordered by your session property with the most recent activity at the top of the list.
 Every (blue) event in a session is connected by a line; all (green) events that are out of sessions stand alone.
 You can customize the events you want to see in the Event Stream by choosing to show All Events, highlight specific event(s), or only show specific event(s).
 Additionally, you can filter on a particular Device ID.

 If you choose to highlight multiple events, they will be denoted as A, B, C, etc. next to the event name in the Event Stream.
 You can use the arrows or "steppers" in the top right of the event stream to jump to the next result of the highlighted event.
 For example, if you want to highlight the 'SearchSong' and 'RemoveFromList' events, the steppers will jump to the next match for either of those events in this user's event stream.